-If Apple brings 5G connectivity to the iPad Pro line, we could see it do the same with the iPad mini.
+Apple’s brought 5G connectivity to the iPad Pro line and we could see it do the same with the iPad mini.
 This is a big deal if you plan to take your iPad with you on-the-go.

 If you’re unhappy with your current provider’s coverage or plan, use this time to dig into competitors and see if you can find a better fit.

 If you aren’t in the habit of regularly backing up your current device’s data, now would be a good time to start.

 When you open up a new iPad you’ll start with a blank slate.
 If you want to start from scratch, skip this tip.
 However, if you plan to bring all of your contacts, photos, and other files over to your new device, you’ll want to make a backup.

 Backing up the files stored on your current device could take awhile.
 For instance, backing up a near-full 64GB device can take 30 minutes or more.